NyllRE/nuxt-file-storage/README.md

 	const { handleFileInput, files } = useNitroStorage()
 </script>
 ```
-> the `files` return a ref object that contains the files
+The `files` return a ref object that contains the files

-here's an example of using files to send them to the backend:
+Here's an example of using files to send them to the backend:
 ```html
 <template>
 	<input type="file" @input="handleFileInput" />